dvdmuckle/minsh/README.md

 Will install to your /usr/bin folder.

-Alternatively, `make && make test-install` will install to ~/.local/bin
+Alternatively, `make && make test-install` will install to your current directory.

 ### Use